itlwas/mecro/README.md

 > Modeless terminal text editor with enhanced customization.

-**Mecro** is fork of Macro/Micro, focused on improved theming, syntax support, and intuitive configuration.
+**Mecro** is a fork of [Macro](https://github.com/shkschneider/macro)/[Micro](https://github.com/zyedidia/micro), focused on improved theming, syntax support, and intuitive configuration.
 Maintains compatibility with Micro's ecosystem while adding unique features.

+## ⚠️ Note for Users
+This is **a personal passion project** created because I loved using [Micro](https://github.com/zyedidia/micro).
+It is not intended to be a fully supported editor.
+**No active maintenance, bug fixes, or major innovations are promised** — treat it as an experimental fork for tinkering and customization!

 ## Key Features
 - **170+ languages** with syntax highlighting